ucd-python-bootcamp/Bootcamp-2021/index.md

 ## Signup

 Registration has concluded for the workshop this year.
-If you would still like to follow along, all of the lectures, discussion and homework will be posted here after each day.
+If you would still like to follow along, all of the lectures, discussion and homework will be posted here after.

 ## Getting Started